sisl/ExpFamilyPCA.jl/paper.md

 ### Bregman Divergences

-EPCA extends the probabilistic interpretation of PCA using a measure of statistical difference called a Bregman divergence [@Bregman; @Brad].
+EPCA extends the probabilistic interpretation of PCA using a measure of statistical difference called the Bregman divergence [@Bregman; @Brad].
 The Bregman divergence $B_F$ for a strictly convex, continuously differentiable function $F$ is

 $$
 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.